CSVdB/PACT-code/README.md

 # To do

-October: Coach can see who joined his events, including a link to their public profiles.

 November:
 - Fix showing friends on profile page: Show max 3 friends, and a button to see all, that goes to a separate page.